CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 {{< /tab >}}
 {{< /tabs >}}

-The following command example sets fast retransmit to off, and managed configuration to on:
+The following command example sets fast retransmit to off and managed configuration to on:

 {{< tabs "TabID217 ">}}
 {{< tab "NVUE Commands ">}}